 COMPETITIONS AND STRUCTURE

-Rule 38: The following competitions shall be run by the LEAGUE during the season:- Leagues, Youths and Juniors for all necessary Divisions, Clare Cup (Junior), Youths Cup, U19 Cup, U17 Cup, League Cups (Junior), M.F.A.
-Clare area for Youths and Juniors, F.A.I.
-Clare Area for Youths and Juniors for all divisions and any other competitions which may come up from time to time.
+Rule 38: The following competitions shall be run by the LEAGUE during the season:- Leagues, Youths and Juniors for all necessary Divisions, Clare Cup (Junior), Youths Cup, U17 Cup, League Cups (Junior), Divisional Cups (Junior) and any other competitions which may come up from time to time.
 Any other competitions can only be introduced with the agreement of the Management Committee.
 Any proposals for new competitions must be presented for consideration to the Management Committee at the League AGM preceding the season in which the new competition is proposed to begin.

 Referee Inspectors to attend matches on a regular basis.
 (Newmarket Celtic 1986/1987)